About Our Online Classroom

 Online art studio: How it works

-COMMUNICATION AND FEEDBACK On-demand classes like those on Skillshare or Masterclass are great if you’re only looking for a step-by-step tutorial.
+COMMUNICATION AND FEEDBACK.
+On-demand classes like those on Skillshare or Masterclass are great if you’re only looking for a step-by-step tutorial.
 My classes include individual feedback, with small class sizes and a possibility of individual 1:1 breakout rooms.
 Classes are no bigger than 12 participants.
-Small classes and live interactive sessions provide a chance for the students to communicate with each other and the ability to see each other’s works, which is very valuable in the learning process.
+Small classes and live interactive sessions allow the students to communicate with each other and see each other’s works, which is very valuable in the learning process.
 At the same time, those who need more privacy when painting or drawing, will have their own safe space.

 YOUR SPACE SETUP.
 That’s great if you have a whole big room to draw and paint.
-However, not everyone can boast to have that.
+However, not everyone can boast of having that.
 I recommend limiting the number of supplies to what you actually may need.
-Drawing and working with watercolor are great for tiny workspaces, ase well as any type of colored pencils.
-Acrylic painting does not require that much space, but be sure, however, to protect your tables and carpenters from acrylic paints, as they can leave stains.
+Drawing and working with watercolor is great for tiny workspaces, as well as any type of colored pencils.
+Acrylic painting also does not require much space, but be sure, however, to protect your tables and carpenters from acrylic paints, as they can leave stains.
+Overall, setting up your working space for online art classes is much easier than you’d think!

-HOMEWORK.
-Part of the projects is supposed to be completed as “homework”.
-Students will have 24/7 access to all the materials, home assignments.
-Students can post pictures of their completed works in order to receive feedback.
+INDEPENDENT WORK.
+Part of the projects is supposed to be completed as “independent work” or “homework, without direct instruction.
+In most cases, the works are reviewed during the following synchronous class and/or via Google Classroom feedback.
+Students will have 24/7 access to all the materials, and home assignments.
+Students can post pictures of their completed work in order to receive feedback.

 SUPPLIES.
 Students will need to purchase their own supplies.
-Each class has a list of suggested supplies, that can be bought either on Amazon/other online store, or at any local art supplier.
+Each class has a list of suggested supplies, that can be bought either on Amazon/another online store or at any local art supplier.

 If you are not familiar with Google Classroom, you can watch this tutorial: